Issues in higher education in the United States: Geographic considerations

 While many private liberal arts colleges are located in the Midwest and Northeast, population growth of 18-year-olds is strongest in the South and Southwest, making it more difficult to attract potential students to "fly halfway across the country" to get a degree.

 However, this problem may solve itself, since many such colleges in states with static populations are being forced to close due to declining enrollments.

 Skepticism about higher education

-A 2017 poll funded by House Majority PAC found that white working-class voters were skeptical about higher education.
-The key findings: 57% said a college degree "would result in more debt and little likelihood of landing a good-paying job."
-83% said a college degree was "no longer any guarantee of success in America."